Seann William Scott To Replace Clayne Crawford in ‘Lethal Weapon’ TV Series

 — Hollywood Reporter (@THR) May 8, 2018

 Seann William Scott was ultimately selected after approaching other actors for the role.
 After negotiations wrapped up, he met with Damon Wayans; the casting choice was then sealed.
-His story-line will involve a new character who partners with the character Roger Murtaugh.
+His storyline will involve a new character who partners with the character Roger Murtaugh.

 The replacement of a main character is a dramatic and risky move, especially when it involves the lead of an established series such as Lethal Weapon.
 In other words, it is a move that may go sideways because the character is so well-known and liked.

-Kevin Can Wait show-runners found that out the hard way when they made the mistake of replacing original female lead Erinn Hayes midway through the first season with Kevin James’ King of Queens co-star Leah Remini.
+Kevin Can Wait showrunners found that out the hard way when they made the mistake of replacing original female lead Erinn Hayes midway through the first season with Kevin James’ King of Queens co-star Leah Remini.
 The recasting left a bad taste in viewer’s mouth and ratings for the show nosedived.
 Kevin Can Wait went from being a top-rated show in the first season to cancellation after the second season.

 Warning.
 The next paragraph contains spoilers about the Season 2 finale of Lethal Weapon.

-Lethal Weapon recently showcased the plot line for Clayne Crawford’s exit in the May 8 Season 2 Finale.
+Lethal Weapon recently showcased the plotline for Clayne Crawford’s exit in the May 8 Season 2 finale.
 In the cliffhanger episode, Martin Riggs plans to move to Texas with Molly and her son, but then Garrett arrives and shoots him in the chest.
-Will he survive and leave to Texas with Molly and her boy, or will season 3 premiere with us being bystanders to Rigg’s funeral?
+Will he survive and leave to Texas with Molly and her boy, or will Season 3 premiere with us being bystanders to Rigg’s funeral?